which took place last year in Istanbul, was attended by more than 350 delegates from 35 countries.

 Investments in port infrastructure of the countries of the region: where are the weak points?

-Join "Balkans & Black Sea Grain 2025" which will let you to take a fresh look at the latest trends in agricultural products trade and grain logistics.
+Join "Balkans & Black Sea Grain 2026" which will let you to take a fresh look at the latest trends in agricultural products trade and grain logistics.

 With the help of our experts, you will be able to see the growing influence of the Balkans and the Black Sea region on the world cereals and oilseeds trade.

+"Balkans & Black Sea Grain 2026" is a unique conference for industry professionals to network, exchange opinions and establish new business contacts.
 Participants will have the opportunity to meet leading companies, experts, analysts and traders, as well as gain valuable information on the geopolitical and economic factors shaping global grain and oilseed trade.

 Conference will gather together